khoir335/game_or_xr_dev/README.md

 Artificial Intelligence in Game
 ===

-NPCs with a certain distance will follow/attack towards the Player,
+The plan I will work on is to make, NPCs with a certain distance will follow/attack towards the Player,

 Materials around the Player can get closer to the Player,